UDHAYA046/modern-attack-chain-learning-lab/01-identity-oauth-scope-abuse/README.md

 ## Problem Statement

-A SaaS platform uses OAuth 2.0 for third-party app integrations.
+A SaaS platform uses OAuth 2.0 for third-party application integrations.
 An attacker is exploiting overly broad consent grants to exfiltrate user data.

-This lab focuses on identifying risky OAuth applications by analyzing granted scopes, token characteristics, and permission abuse patterns.
+This lab focuses on understanding how excessive OAuth permissions, dangerous scope combinations, and long-lived tokens can increase organizational risk.

+The objective is to analyze OAuth-connected applications and identify risky authorization patterns before they can be abused.

 ---

 ## Background

 Modern SaaS applications frequently integrate with third-party services using OAuth 2.0.
-While OAuth improves security by eliminating password sharing, excessive permissions and poor authorization practices can create significant security risks.
+While OAuth improves security by eliminating password sharing, excessive permissions and poor authorization practices can introduce significant security risks.

 Attackers increasingly abuse OAuth applications through: